kalininalab/GlyLES/README.md

 The exact specification we're referring to when talking about "IUPAC representations of glycan", is given in the "Notes" section of this [website](https://www.ncbi.nlm.nih.gov/glycans/snfg.html).
 But as this package is still in the development phase, not everything of the specification is implemented yet (especially not all side chains you can attach to monomers).

-This implementation currently only works for glycans that fulfill certain properties:

-* The structure of the glycan can be represented as a tree of the monosaccharides with maximal branching factor 3.
+The structure of the glycan can be represented as a tree of the monosaccharides with maximal branching factor 4, i.e., each monomer in the glycan has at most 4 children.
-* Only basic monomers (e.g. ``Glc``, but not ``GlcNAc``) from this [website](https://www.ncbi.nlm.nih.gov/glycans/snfg.html) (GalNAc is seen as modification of galactose).
-In addition to this list, Erythrose is parsable.
-* Some modifications can be added to the monomers, please see the [README](glyles/grammar/README.md) in the grammar folder for more information on this. <br>E.g. ``GlcNAc`` is seen to be a modified version of ``Glc``.

 ## Installation